-- John Mason identified the father of the three immigrant Rankin brothers (John, Adam, and Hugh) as The Mt.
-Horeb tablet identifies their father as William.
+- John Mason identified the father of the three immigrant Rankins (John, Adam, and Hugh, allegedly brothers) as The Mt.
+Horeb tablet identifies the three men’s father as William.
 So far as I know, there is no evidence regarding the identity of either Adam’s or John’s father.

 And that brings us to the last issue …

-A proved male descendant of Rev. Adam Rankin – who was almost certainly a son of Adam and Mary Steele Rankin’s son Jeremiah – has YDNA tested and participates in the Rankin project.
-He is a 67-marker match with a genetic distance of 5 to a man who is a proved descendant of Adam and Mary Steele Rankin’s son William.
-That isn’t a particularly close YDNA match.
-Their paper trails nonetheless indicate with a good degree of confidence that Adam is their common Rankin ancestor.
+A male descendant of Rev. Adam Rankin – a son of Adam and Mary Steele Rankin’s son Jeremiah – has Y-DNA tested is a participant in the Rankin project.
+He is a 67-marker match with a genetic distance of 5 to a man who is descended from Adam and Mary Steele Rankin’s son William.
+That isn’t a particularly close Y-DNA match.
+Their paper trails nonetheless indicate with a high degree of confidence that Adam of Lancaster County is their common Rankin ancestor.

 Here’s the rub.
 The six descendants of John are not a genetic match with the two descendants of Adam.
-Unless some other explanation can be found, the mismatch means that John and Adam were not genetic brothers.
-Let’s hope that more research and/or YDNA testing will shed further light on the issue.
+Unless some other explanation can be found, the mismatch means that John and Adam did not have the same father.
+Let’s hope that more research and/or Y-DNA testing will shed further light on the issue.